Hotel Chelsea (film): Release

 Early reviews for Hotel Chelsea at the 2009 Radar Hamburg International Independent Film Festival drew applause at its premiere.
 Hotel Chelsea official premiered in Tokyo on May 8, 2009 to critical acclaim and commercial success.
 In July 2010 was released on DVD.

 Since March 2011, Hotel Chelsea has been available online for free and it established a long term earthquake and tsunami relief fund for Japan.
+However as of 2025, the film was suddenly removed from public view.